News in a Click

 About News in a Click

 News in a Click is the official student newspaper of Florida Virtual School (FLVS).
-Our digital newspaper is managed by middle and high school students who attend FLVS with support from our newspaper club sponsors and staff members.
-Meet the team.
+Our digital newspaper is managed by middle and high school students who attend FLVS with support from our newspaper club sponsor and staff members.

 Around FLVS